What is an Annuity: Understanding the basics

 Deferred annuities

-• Structured annuities provide opportunities for growth and a level of protection that can help eliminate some of the risk that comes with investing.
+• Structured annuities: Provide opportunities for growth and a level of protection that can help reduce some of the risk that comes with investing.

 Immediate annuities

 • Immediate annuities guarantee an income stream in return for a lump-sum payment.
+Unlike a deferred annuity, there is no accumulation phase; the stream of payments begins shortly after the lump-sum payment.
 You can choose from a variety of income options, including some that provide income for your spouse or beneficiaries if you die prematurely.

 All guarantees are based on the continued claims-paying ability of the issuing company and do not apply to the performance of the variable subaccounts, which will vary with market conditions.